 HA is a component in natural joint fluid and is used in artificial synovial joint fluid.
 A healthy knee joint can contain up to 4 mL of joint fluid - Hyaluronic acid is a key component!
 Those who suffer from loss of natural joint fluid can experience pain relief through the use of HA joint fluid supplements or injections.
 It is important to maintain the high fluid viscosity and normal integrity of the joint (successfully achieved with high levels of Hyaluronic acid.

 HA polymers occur in a vast number of configurations and shapes, depending on their size, salt concentration, pH, and associated cations (Papakonstantinou et al. 2012).
 The benefits of hyaluronic acid on the skin has to do with its molecular weight and concentration, meaning the size of is critically importance for its various functions.
 (Simple Skincare Science).
+HA is primarily used in personal care formulations for its humectant properties since it can bind with many times its weight in water.
 Multiple studies have found that HA with molecular weight between 50 to 1,000 kDa is the most beneficial for skin, as solutions with a low molecular weight can penetrate the skin and cause irritation or inflammation, and solutions with higher molecular weight do not have additional benefits (Healthline).